 Some of the calculations investors use to estimate the amount of return property is likely to generate include:

 - Return on Investment (ROI)– Sums up the mortgage pay down, cash returns, and appreciation of a property

-- Capitalization Rate – Arrived at by dividing the operating income by purchase price then multiplying the result by 100%
+- Capitalization Rate – Arrived by dividing the operating income by purchase price and then multiplying the result by 100%

 - Cash flow – Operating income less the financing costs